JDGoldman/WebFormsWithBlazor/README.md

         Dim tkt = New Microsoft.AspNetCore.Authentication.AuthenticationTicket(principal, "Cookies")
         Dim protectedTkt = ticketFormat.Protect(tkt)
 ```
+### 5. Save the AuthenticationTicket in a Cookie
-Finally, set the HttpCookie to be shared by both applications:
+Save the newly created AuthenticationTicket in an HttpCookie to be shared by both applications.
 ```html
         Dim ck As HttpCookie = New HttpCookie(cookie_name, protectedTkt) With {
             .Domain = domain_name,